Treatment for a pinched nerve in the back

 If you are experiencing a pinched nerve in the neck or back, treatment is usually required to relieve the symptoms.
-In most cases, the treatment needed for pain relief can be accomplished from the comfort of home with a variety of conservative techniques.
+In most cases, the treatment needed for pain relief can be accomplished from the comfort of your own home with a variety of conservative techniques.
 However, some cases of a pinched nerve will require spine surgery to ease the painful symptoms.
+To learn about the conservative and surgical options available to you, read the following article.